gstanden/orabuntu-lxc/README.md

 ./uekulele/uekulele-services-0.sh (RedHat-family linuxes)
 ./orabuntu/orabuntu-services-0.sh (Ubuntu-family linuxes)
 ```
 Creation of a user "orabuntu" with sudo ALL privilege is recommended.
+By default the above scripts create a user "orabuntu" with password "orabuntu" but they include a password generator in the scripts, which you can easily turn on to create a random complex password if preferred.

 Step 4